Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Discussions

-The above comparative experiments demonstrate the superior performance of our model in terms of accuracy and safety.
-We will conduct a comprehensive analysis of the experimental results here.
+The comparative experiments above showcase the superior performance of our model in terms of both accuracy and safety.

-Previous medication recommendation works typically base medication recommendations on the patient's physical condition.
-With the introduction of external molecular knowledge, accuracy and safety further improve.
-However, the introduced molecular structures are merely 2D projections of the actual molecular structures, leading to structural confusion issues.
-Additionally, molecular substructures do not interact independently with the patient's single visit state, resulting in a lack of crucial substructure combinations needed for each visit's medication.
+Previous studies on medication recommendation typically base their recommendations on the patient’s physical condition.
+With the introduction of external molecular knowledge, both accuracy and safety are further enhanced.
+However, the molecular structures introduced are merely 2D projections of the actual molecular configurations, resulting in structural ambiguity.
+Furthermore, molecular substructures fail to independently interact with the state of a single patient visit, leading to the absence of crucial substructure combinations necessary for each visit's medication.

-To address the identified issues, we introduce the 3D modality of molecules, filling in the missing three-dimensional information in molecular representation and effectively resolving the structural confusion problem.
-Simultaneously, we directly interact molecular knowledge with the patient's single visit representation, obtaining the necessary molecular substructures for each visit.
-We use the patient's latest representation as a standard to adjust the weights of the substructures, correcting biases to better utilize the introduced molecular knowledge.
-Our proposed method addresses issues not discovered by other models, significantly enhancing the rationality and overall performance of the medication recommendation system.
+To address these issues, we introduce the 3D modality of molecules to supplement the missing three-dimensional information in molecular representations, thereby resolving the issue of structural ambiguity.
+Simultaneously, we design a molecular multi-step enhancement mechanism to optimize the use of molecular embeddings, capturing the interactions within the molecular set during a single visit and making critical molecular adjustments for each patient visit.
+Finally, we implement the final enhancement in response to the patient's most recent condition.
+Our proposed method addresses issues overlooked by other models, substantially improving the overall efficacy of the medication recommendation system.